Passions, Rock Bottom Revelations, and the Challenge Ahead

 I don’t know what I’ll write about before I begin.
 I don’t know how to convey my ideas in a way others can understand.
 I don’t know when I’ll revisit that shelved first draft because I don’t know how to write a second one.

 I don’t know how I’ll make money.
 I don’t know how I’ll make a living.
-I don’t even know what I’ll call myself (calling myself a writer makes me feel like an impostor).
+I don’t even know what I’ll call myself.
+(Calling myself a writer makes me feel like an impostor).

 I don’t know why I decided to write this newsletter, I don’t know how I’ve made it this far, and I don’t know where I’m going.
+(And I certainly don’t know what I’m doing.)

 But despite all my uncertainties and fears, I show up anyway.
 And oddly enough, it all feels right.

 So, here I am, and here you are, reading the result of my struggles.
-I could have never predicted I’d end up here – baring my soul to strangers.
-But apparently, it’s what I was designed to do.
+I could have never predicted I’d end up here—baring my soul to strangers.
+But, apparently, it’s what I was designed to do.

 You are indeed a writer and your "writings" spoke to my heart and mind.